SystemsApproach/tcpcc/variants.rst

 into the two segments depicted in :numref:`Figure %s <fig-mobile>`: the wired segment through the Internet and the wireless last-hop over the Radio Access Network (RAN).
-This "special case" perspective is warranted because the wireless link is typically the bottleneck due to the scarcity of radio spectrum.
+This "special case" perspective is warranted because (1) the wireless link is typically the bottleneck due to the scarcity of radio spectrum, and (2) link bandwidth can be highly variable due to a combination of device mobility and radio interference.

 .. _fig-mobile:
 .. figure:: figures/Slide12.png